<?xml version="1.0" encoding="utf-8"?>

 <p>

-<strong>Lyme Disease:</strong> disease transmitted by deer ticks, caused Rickettsia.
-The disease infects both humans and animals, resulting in a rash and if untreated can result in severe symptoms.</p>
+<strong>Lyme Disease:</strong> bacterial disease caused by Borrelia organisms and&nbsp;transmitted by the eastern and western black legged ticks&nbsp;(deer ticks).
+The disease may&nbsp;infect both humans and animals and if untreated may result in severe symptoms.</p>

 <p>